ViCCo-Group/dimpred_paper/README.md

 ## :page_with_curl: Citation
-If you use any of this code or the manuscript, please cite our [associated paper](https://elifesciences.org/reviewed-preprints/105394v1) as follows:
+If you use any of this code, please cite our [associated paper](https://elifesciences.org/reviewed-preprints/105394v1) as follows:

 ```
 @article{Kaniuth_2025,